GameFreakBaree/bumblebee/README.md

 # Bumblebee
 Bumblebee is a bot designed for moderation and leveling.
-We also made the bot 100% free for everyone to use.
+We also made the bot free to use for everyone.
 Once we reach 500 guilds we will make a premium bot.

 ## Suggestions, bugs, feature requests
 Want to contribute?
 Great, we love that!
 Please take your time on [opening a new issue](https://github.com/GameFreakBaree/Bumblebee/issues).